 Does a health care professional need to sign my POST form?
 Yes.
 The POST form is a medical order.
-A licensed doctor, advanced practice nurse, or physician assistant MUST read and sign it.
+Alicensed doctor, advanced practice registered nurse (also known as a nurse practitioner), or physician assistant MUST read and sign it.

 What should I do if my health care provider does not want to sign my POST form?